stakater/kubestackplus-docs/content/for-developers/enable-metrics-for-your-application.md

 # Enable metrics for your Application

 We need prometheus metrics to be exposed our application to be able to monitor them.
 How an application exposes its metrics depends upon how it is built.
-We will tae the example of a spring boot application and expose it on a url for prometheus to monitor.
+We will take the example of a spring boot application and expose it on a url for prometheus to monitor.

+## Enabling metrics for Nordmart

 Let's again look at our Nordmart example to expose some metrics and then get them through Prometheus.
 To expose metrics in a spring boot application we need to add some dependencies: